Iconic Media Group set to acquire The Mayo News

-Iconic Media Group and The Mayo News have announced that agreement in principle, subject to normal regulatory approvals and clearance, has been reached to purchase the Westport-based local newspaper.
+Iconic Media Group and The Mayo News today announce that agreement in principle, subject to normal regulatory approvals and clearance, has been reached to purchase the Westport based local newspaper.

 The Mayo News is one of the longest established newspapers in the country, having been established in 1892.
 The paper has a proud history of serving the local community with its efforts being recognised by a host of awards including the prestigious European Local Newspaper of The Year prize twice, in 2007 and 2014.

-Iconic Media Group’s Malcolm Denmark said: “I’m looking forward to welcoming The Mayo News to the Iconic family.
+Iconic Media Group’s Malcolm Denmark commented “I’m looking forward to welcoming The Mayo News to the Iconic family.
 It will be an honour to take over the stewardship of such a quality title, and one that fits our publishing ethos.
 We look forward to providing more news content to the Mayo community.
-We have exciting plans for the future of both the newspaper and website."
+We have exciting plans for the future of both the newspaper and website.’

 Subscribe or register today to discover more from DonegalLive.ie